orhun/menyoki/README.md

-    -c, --countdown <S>        Set the countdown before recording [default: 3] -t, --timeout <S>          Set the timeout for window selection [default: 60] -i, --interval <MS>        Set the refresh interval for window selection [default: 10]
+    -c, --countdown <S>        Set the countdown before recording [default: 3] -t, --timeout <S>          Set the timeout for window selection [default: 60] -i, --interval <MS>        Set the refresh interval for window selection [default: 10] --font <FONT>          Set the font to use for window selection

 ARGS:
     <COMMAND>    Set the command to run